evgeniyp92/mqChat/README.md

 # mqChat
-Angular-based anonymous chat app that uses Kafka for chat history and GraphQL for unique usernames
+Angular-based anonymous chat app that uses Kafka for chat history and a GraphQL-powered backend for unique usernames